Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Numerical tests

 \subsection{Deconvolution of heterogeneous signals}

-We now consider a signal deconvolution problem of a one-dimensional heterogeneous signal $x\in\lpvar$ with $\Omega=[0,1]$ composed of spikes and a smooth part, see Figure \ref{fig:segnalimisti(a)}.
-Given noisy and blurred data $y\in\lpvar$, we consider the following reconstruction criterion
+We now consider the signal deconvolution problem of a blurred and noisy data $y\in{L^2(\Omega)}$ corrupted by Gaussian noise of a 1D heterogeneous signal $x\in\mathcal{X}$ with $\Omega=[0,1]$ composed of spikes and a smooth part, as shown in Figure \ref{fig:sec6_2(f)}.
+We consider the $\ell_2$ norm of the residual as data term, so that model \eqref{var_model_2} is used as reconstruction criterion with blurring operator $A:\mathcal{X}\longrightarrow L^2(\Omega)$.